ostaszewskik/autosleep/README.md

 It measures an in/outbound network traffic and logs in given intervals.
 If the amount of data sent from the server don't exceeds a set limit, the server suspends itself.
 It's a very useful script intended to use in home servers that are not meant to be turned on constantly.

-You can _wake_ your home server using **wakeonlan** tool by typing
+You can 'wake' your home server using **wakeonlan** tool by typing:

 	wakeonlan [server's MAC address]

-And after the transmission (video streaming, file syncynig, torrent download) it will suspend itself.
+And after the transmission (video streaming, file syncynig, torrent download) is ended it will suspend itself.

 ## Setup

-On Debian based system you need to add a rule to sudoers file (sudo visudo):
+On Debian-based system you need to add a rule to sudoers file (_sudo visudo_):

 	user ALL=(ALL) NOPASSWD: /usr/sbin/pm-suspend

 to be able to execute te script correctly.
 Then setup a cron job like this:

+	crontab -e
 	*/15 **** sh /path/to/autosleep.sh

 ## License